 Check this manual often for updated information about the Splunk platform Python 3 migration.
 The content is subject to change.

-Splunk has released Splunk Cloud and Splunk Enterprise versions 8.x to support the migration from Python 2 to Python 3.
+Splunk has released Splunk Cloud Platform and Splunk Enterprise versions 8.x to support the migration from Python 2 to Python 3.
 Splunk has migrated impacted features to Python 3.7, and versions 8.x include both the Python 2.7 and Python 3.7 runtimes, to help customers and developers transition Python in apps from Python 2 to Python 3.
-Splunk will remove the Python 2.7 runtime altogether in a future release.
+Splunk Cloud Platform currently defaults to Python 2, and a future version of Splunk Cloud Platform will remove support for the Python 2.7 runtime altogether.

-Administrators of Splunk Cloud and Splunk Enterprise deployments might need to take steps to prepare for Python 3.7 in version 8.x, as there are prerequisites to this upgrade.
+Administrators of Splunk Cloud Platform and Splunk Enterprise deployments might need to take steps to prepare for Python 3.7 in version 8.x and later, as there are prerequisites to this upgrade.
 See details in Changes to Splunk Enterprise.

 Splunk provides the Splunk Platform Upgrade Readiness app for admins to scan deployed apps for any components impacted by migration to Python 3.
 For more information, see the Splunk Platform Upgrade Readiness App.

 Splunk app and add-on developers must revise apps and add-ons that use Python scripts.
 Revised Splunkbase apps will need to be resubmitted after validation with version 8.x.
 For details about specific script changes required to support version 8.x, see Python Development in Splunk Enterprise.
 Custom apps for Splunk Cloud Platform will follow the same guidelines as custom apps for Splunk Enterprise, with the added requirement of passing Cloud vetting.